background images

 download firmware

-Step 3Fix iPhone stuck issue
+Step 3Fix iPhone stuck in headphone issue

 When the firmware package is downloaded and verified, you can now click the Repair button to start repairing iPhone stuck in headphone mode problem with no risk of losing any data.
 Once the repairing process is completed, you can then check your device to see whether it can work normally.
 If it failed, please try again or switch to the Advanced Mode to have a shot.